nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 ## Top 10 Most Popular Industries for LLC Formation Today

-As the business landscape continues to evolve, it's essential to understand which industries are seeing the most significant growth in LLC formation.
+As the business landscape continues to evolve, it's essential to understand which trades are seeing the most significant growth in LLC formation.

-Below, we highlight the current top 10 industries, along with their key characteristics and factors contributing to their massive popularity.
+Below, we highlight the current top 10 markets, along with their key characteristics and factors contributing to their massive popularity.

 <div style="text-align: center;">
 <h3>Percentage of Non-Corporate Business Applications by Industry</h3>